borgbackup/borg/docs/internals/data-structures.rst

 set test against the manifest.

-When opening a cache and the *mandatory_features* set is a superset of the features supported by the client, the cache is wiped out and rebuilt.
+When opening a cache and the *mandatory_features* set is a superset of the features supported by the client, the cache is wiped out and rebuilt, since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.

-Since a client not supporting a mandatory feature that the cache was built with would be unable to update it correctly.
+When opening a cache and the intersection of *ignored_features* and the features supported by the client contains any elements, i.e. the client possesses features that the previous client did not have and those new features are enabled in the repository, the cache is wiped out and rebuilt.

-When opening a cache and the intersection of *ignored_features* and the features supported by the client contains any elements, i.e. the client possesses features that the previous client did not have, the cache is wiped out and rebuilt.
+While the former condition likely requires no tweaks, the latter condition is formulated in an especially conservative way to play it safe.
+It seems likely that specific features might be exempted from the latter condition.

 .. rubric:: Defined feature flags